Team6940/2022RapidReact/README.md

 - Shooter algorithm.
 We have two modes for shooting.
 One depends on the [Ball Trajectory equation](https://github.com/Team6940/2022RapidReact/blob/576d1aa9f94298a923b5d2e5ea9a7f4d51ff4854/src/main/java/frc/robot/subsystems/Shooter.java#L224), the other depends on the [interpolation table](https://github.com/Team6940/2022RapidReact/blob/576d1aa9f94298a923b5d2e5ea9a7f4d51ff4854/src/main/java/frc/robot/subsystems/Shooter.java#L24).

 - State machine control.
-We use state machine control in our subsystems.
+We use state machine control in our subsystems, which brings tremendous convenience.

 ## Package Functions